-On November 23, the European Data Protection Board (“EDPB”) – the gathering of all European Union (EU) data protection authorities – adopted new draft guidelines on territorial scope of the GDPR.
+On 23 November 2018, the European Data Protection Board (“EDPB”) – the gathering of all European Union (EU) data protection authorities – adopted new draft guidelines on territorial scope of the General Data Protection Regulation (“GDPR” – external source).
 The EDPB was previously known as the Article 29 Working Party.

 The long awaited guidelines (“Guidelines”, available here) provide a common interpretation on the scope of application of the GDPR.
 Its territorial scope, laid down in Article 3 GDPR, states that GDPR applies to:

 - any EU-based controller or processor processing personal data in the context of its activities (Article 3.1 GDPR); or

 - any non-EU-based controller or processor processing personal data of EU residents in connection with either:

 The Guidelines provide clarification for both EU and non-EU based companies to assess whether all or parts of their activities would fall under the scope of the GDPR and to what extent they would be subject to the application of the GDPR.

 Notably, the Guidelines clarified aspects which had been subject to controversy or misinterpretation in the six months since GDPR’s entry into force, such as: